 Flat components are available in a variety of shapes and sizes.
-From diameters to rectangles, squares, cubes and prisms, Sydor Optics can offer price and delivery based upon your individual specifications.
+From diameters to rectangles, squares, cubes and prisms, Sydor Optics can offer price and delivery based on your individual specifications.
 There are some areas that we require detailed information from our customers in order to provide them with the most accurate quotation.
-Please note the following when preparing your request for quote.
+In this article we explain in more detail some of the requirements you should consider for your submission of a request for quote.

 Sydor Optics works with virtually all kinds of optical glass and many crystal materials.
 Some materials are easier to work with than others.
 Keep in mind the following material attributes that can impact the price to fabricate.

 - Hardness – Material that is either too hard or too soft can be difficult to process.
 Examples of ideal materials to grind and polish are Fused Silica, BK7, Borofloat, and B270.
 CaF2 crystal material is very brittle material and necessitates extra care in handling.
 Sapphire, on the other hand, is one of the hardest materials and requires lengthy processing cycles.

 - Stain – Some materials tend to stain.
 Glass with an SR (acid resistance) of 4 or higher is more difficult to work with.

 - Heat/Humidity – Materials that are sensitive to heat and humidity may require special handling or humidity-controlled environments.

 Flat optics are manufactured in many different sizes and shapes.
 Sydor Optics specializes in double-side grinding and polishing, the ideal process for windows, wafers, mirrors, etc. Thicker parts may necessitate processing via single-side process.
 One surface is processed at a time and usually is a more labor-intensive means of fabrication.

 - Part geometry and size are the most basic variables.

 - Parts can be square, rectangular, trapezoidal, round, elliptical or polygonal.